Neppu-Nep/cuny-scheduler-checker/README.md

-# cuny-scheduler-checker
+# cuny-schedule-checker

 ## Overview

 This repository provides a tool to automatically monitor CUNYfirst for open seats in specified class sections using GitHub Actions.
 When an open seat is detected in a course you're tracking, it sends a notification to a configured Discord webhook.
+It also attempts to auto-enroll you in the class if a seat is available (this feature is experimental and may not work as expected).

 ## Features

 *   Periodically checks CUNYfirst for class availability via GitHub Actions.
 *   Monitors user-specified courses defined in GitHub secrets.
 *   Sends Discord notifications when a tracked class section opens.
+*   Try and auto enroll in the class if a seat is available.
+(Experimental)
 *   Includes a GitHub Actions workflow for automated, scheduled checks every 10 minutes.

 ## Automating with GitHub Actions